-- (1) Where proceedings having as their object provisional or protective measures according to Article 2:501 and involving the same cause of action between the same parties are brought in the courts of different States under these Principles, any court other than the court first seized may stay its proceedings. - (2) Where related proceedings having as their object provisional or protective measures according to Article 2:501, the courts seized may cooperate according to Article 2:704. - (3) Upon request of the court of the State first seized, in accordance with these Principles, with the substance of the matter, provisional measures granted by the courts of other States shall be discharged or modified, unless it is manifest that the judgment on the merits from the court first seized will not be recognized under these Principles.
+- (1) Where proceedings having as their object provisional or protective measures according to Article 2:501 and involving the same cause of action between the same parties are brought in the courts of different States under these Principles, any court other than the court first seised may stay its proceedings. - (2) Where related proceedings have as their object provisional or protective measures according to Article 2:501, the courts seised may cooperate according to Article 2:704.

-Article 2:706: Time when a court is deemed to be seized
+Article 2:706: Time when a court is deemed to be seised

-For the purposes of the Principles, a court shall be deemed to be seized:
+For the purposes of the Principles, a court shall be deemed to be seised: